Last week I met with a good friend Mike, for lunch.

 I suppose that the reason I keep getting these emails, is that people respond to them.
 After all, it’s much easier to talk about making money without effort or experience, than actually doing it.

-Any trading method that does not require thinking or decision making is fundamentally flawed, because the market thinks and decides, regardless of whether I want to or not.
+Any trading method that does not require thinking or decision making is fundamentally flawed, because the market thinks and decides, regardless of whether you do or not.